 Growth Drivers

-• Government spending on ICU digitization and interoperability: Governments are prioritizing digitization in ICU to improve the efficiency, enabling real time critical care decisions and minimize clinical errors.
-The Medicare spending on the digital tools in ICU including critical care information systems have increased to USD 5.1 billion in 2023 marking 13.6% hike since 2021.
-In a similar vein, the EU4Health initiative (2021–2027) allocated more than €2.9 billion for the modernization of intensive care unit infrastructure.
-Further, Germany and France allocated substantial investments supporting digital integration and boosting quality of healthcare nationwide.
+• Government spending on ICU digitization and interoperability: The governments are prioritizing digitization in the ICU to improve efficiency, enabling real-time critical care decisions and minimizing clinical errors.
+The Medicare spending on healthcare, including the digital tools in the ICU including critical care information systems, have increased to USD 1,029.8 billion in 2023.
+In a similar vein, the EU4Health initiative allocated a considerable amount for the modernization of intensive care unit infrastructure.
+Further, Germany and France allocate substantial investments supporting digital integration and boost quality of healthcare nationwide.

 Country